tedunderwood/noveltmmeta/revisedproposal.md

 2. Another might be a deduplicated list: just distinct title/author combinations, with some special provisions for multivolume works.
 Still tens of thousands of vols.
 Still no enriched metadata.

 3. Then there will be eight alternative subsets of the deduplicated list.
 To be frank, presenting these as "eight alternative lists" is to some extent a rhetorical choice.
-In my inmost soul, I still think of this as a single flexible list designed to allow the *user* to define criteria of representation and select their own subset.
+In my inmost soul, I still think of this as a single flexible resource designed to allow the *user* to define criteria of representation and select their own subset.
 And, in fact, it can still be used that way.
 But I've been persuaded that the flexibility of the list is best communicated by example: i.e., let's go ahead and select a bunch of different subsets.
 The first five of these would each be ~2,000 volumes long.

     a.
 A random sample that echoes nationality / gender / reprint-frequency proportions in Hathi.
 Works in translation excluded; we balance nationality purely inside an Anglo-American context.
 Even distribution across time 1700-2007.